practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 ## Portability of executables

-Right next to the portability of source code sits the challenge of portability of executable programs.
+Right next to the portability of source code sits the challenge of portability of standalone executables.

 TBD